 (b) in any case not later than the end of the financial year to which the interim dividend relates.

-[Section 44 amended by No. 77 of 2006 s.
+[Section 44 amended: No. 77 of 2006 s.
 4.]

 45. Borrowing from Treasurer

 (1) The Commission may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.